 Yet, when planning to launch a business while working at another business, keep in mind the policies of your current employer.
 Policies regarding competition, secondary employment, and intellectual property are of the utmost importance.

 Many employers, recognizing the demand for experienced professionals, now require some form of non-compete clause to be signed as a condition of employment.
-These contracts usually specify an amount of time that you must wait before engaging in an enterprise that could be seen by your employer as competing.
+These contracts usually specify the amount of time that you must wait before engaging in an enterprise that could be seen by your employer as competing.
 Notice that most contracts allow the employer to determine whether the activity is a competing activity.
 For example, the employer may ask you to sign an agreement not to accept their former clients as your clients for a period of 2 years after separating from the company.

 Some states outlaw the use of non-compete clauses.
 Employers in these situations may require strict, periodic reporting of your “outside” activities.
-This could include the amount of compensation you obtain from outside sources and a mandatory conflict of interests review by a risk assessment officer.
+This could include the amount of compensation you obtain from outside sources and a mandatory conflict of interest review by a risk assessment officer.
 Realize that not all levels of the human resources chain make this apparent during the hiring process.
 Read your entire contract and personnel policy documents to know what your employer allows, discourages, and seeks to monitor.

 Most often, the concern on the part of the employer is to ensure that your business start-up does not infringe on your ability to complete your duties as assigned.
 You can satisfy this by submitting documentation that your secondary employment occurs during hours that you are not expected to work.
 For example, if you are employed 9am – 5pm Monday through Friday, you may carry out secondary employment from 7pm – 11pm.
 If you are on-call during the evenings, you can engage in secondary employment during weekends.